 Based in Shanghai, You focuses on developing a network of Ohio State alumni, exploring the market for executive training opportunities for Ohio State and providing assistance and opportunities to the potential exchange of faculty and students.
 She also is Ohio State's liaison with the Chinese government as Ohio State builds its presence in Shanghai.
 You can be reached at email@example.com.

 Tina Zhan is the associate director at the Ohio State University China Gateway office.
 Zhan, originally from Shanghai, graduated from State University of New York in 2010 with a bachelor's degree in business administration with a concentration in finance and marketing.
-Her primary responsibilities include managing finances, as well as developing career opportunities for Ohio state students.
-Zhan can be contacted at email@example.com or by phone at +86 21 6225 0757.
+Her primary responsibilities include managing finances, as well as developing career opportunities for Ohio State students.
+Zhan can be contacted at firstname.lastname@example.org.

 Mali Tian graduated from Nanzan University in Nagoya, Japan in 2012.
 During college, she participated in an exchange program at Georgetown University, majoring in international relations.
 Tian, originally from Shanghai, speaks Chinese, English and Japanese.
-She has over five years of consultancy experience at PwC Worldtrade and two years of advisory experience at Colliers International Property.
+She has over five years of consultancy experience at PwC Worldtrade Management and two years of advisory experience at Colliers International Property.
 At the China Gateway, Tian focuses on planning and implementation of academic events in China.
-Tian can be reached at firstname.lastname@example.org.
+She is also accountable for management and implementation of multiple social media platforms for the China Gateway.
+Tian can be reached at email@example.com.